Budd Doble: Death

 Budd Doble died in La Puente, California, United States, on March 29, 1926, at 85.

 Legacy

 Budd Doble earned fame by driving Dexter (2:17½), Goldsmith Maid (2:14), and Nancy Hanks (2:04) to record times.

-Budd Doble, driving Goldsmith Maid at Belmont Driving Park, was painted in 1876 by Charles S. Humphreys.
+While driving Goldsmith Maid at Belmont Driving Park in 1876, he was painted by Charles S. Humphreys.
 Thomas Kirby Van Zandt completed an oil painting of Budd Doble driving Abe Edgington in February 1877.

 Named for Budd Doble, the one-man light buggy known as “The Budd Doble” speeder was built in 1891 by the Buckeye Buggy Co. of Columbus, Ohio.

 In 1900, Doble, near the north shore of Baldwin Lake in San Bernardino, was established and named after Budd Doble, son-in-law of Lucky Baldwin.

 Budd Doble was inducted into the United States Harness Racing Hall of Fame in 1958.